tr-vr/casino/README.md

 will be required before you log into the game menu.

 TO DO:

+Player:
-Player - build up database to store information
+- Fix player database to add user

-MAIN - Rearrange main menu to have the login prior to display the welcome messages
+- Log in
+- Invalid PW
+- Same username error!
+- Encrypt password
+- Create rand(key) for master_pw to master_hash encryption